Eating Oysters During Pregnancy – Is It Safe?

 Pregnant women can safely consume oysters only if they are fresh and cooked thoroughly.
 Yet, it is recommended to keep oysters at bay, especially in certain phases of pregnancy.

-Potential Side Effects of Eating Oysters when Pregnant
+Potential Side Effects of Eating Oysters When Pregnant

 Pregnant women must strictly avoid raw or undercooked meat products.
-Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwlcome side effects.
+Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwelcome side effects.
 A few of these are listed below.

 1. Risk of Experiencing Gastrointestinal Problems

-2. Ineffective Immunity during Pregnancy
+2. Ineffective Immunity During Pregnancy